maciejpedzich/maciejpedzi.ch/src/content/blog/progress-bar-trivia-stops-and-ranking-page-in-racemash.md

 ## Ranking page

 Here comes the final feature to implement - the ranking page you can enter after submitting all votes.
 I wanted to sort the images by their ratings descendingly and display them in a responsive grid, where each image has a caption in the bottom left corner with the photo's position in the ranking as well as the aforementioned rating.
+On extra large desktop displays (ie. of 1080p resolution or higher), I wanted to display 4 images per row.
+On slightly smaller desktop/laptop screens, I wanted to show 3 photos per row, on tablet screens just 2, and finally one image per row for mobiles.
 I took advantage of Vuetify's card and grid components, but also the `useDisplay` composable to achieve this.

 ```vue
 <script setup lang="ts">